theIYD/help_flare_api/README.md

         - phone
         - helpType (description of help needed)

     Note: The `area_coordinates` property contains the lat lng of every point of the polygon.
+Make sure all the coordinates are of `Double` type

     Report a help